Acura TSX years to avoid — most common problems

 The Acura TSX was a solid bargain back in the day if you were looking for a premium-level compact sedan, and it still is a great car to buy used.
-Also called the Honda Accord CL9, this car debuted back in 2004 and it got renewed for the second generation in 2008.
+Even though Honda and Acura are known for the reliability of their cars, the TSX had some pretty rough model years, which is why interested drivers often wonder about the Acura TSX years to avoid.

 Most common Acura TSX problems

 While the engine itself didn’t cause much trouble, some other mechanical components did.
 One of the first things to check when buying a used TSX is the power steering system.
-Over the years, driers have reported power steering fluid leaks as well as problems with the electric power steering control module (EPS).
+Over the years, drivers have reported power steering fluid leaks as well as problems with the electric power steering control module (EPS).

-Power steering system faults
+1. Power steering system faults

 The power steering system in a car is hydraulic and that pressure buildup from the steering fluid helps you rotate the steering wheel much easier.
 However, some Acura TSX drivers have reported the steering wheel being firm and difficult to move.